 Francis Asbury was sent to the colonies by John Wesley and became the pivotal leader of this fledging movement.
 Yet after 45 years, 250,000 miles on horseback, 16,000 sermons, this “Father of American Methodism” left a mantle of great worth—a changed nation.

 Words cannot adequately capture the significance of this discovery and the corresponding impact that it had on my own life.
 I haven’t been the same since this window of heaven was opened in my life.
 Although I had known the Lord for over twelve years to that point in 2005, I was ignorant concerning my godly lineage and their association with Francis Asbury.
-The Lord graciously opened a window of heaven over my life during that season as I learned of this revelation four days after initially reading about Lou Engle in the History Makers book.
+The Lord graciously opened a window of heaven over my life during that season as I learned of this four days after initially reading about Lou Engle in the History Makers book.
+We stand at the brink of a move of God that will require circuit riders at the forefront who proclaim the unadulterated gospel of Jesus Christ to this generation.
+Seek God, seize the mantle.